lucas-amberg/lucas-amberg/README.md

 ### Hi there 👋

-🎙️My name is Lucas Amberg, I am a nineteen year old aspiring software engineer who loves to learn new things to help me advance in my programming.
+🎙️My name is Lucas Amberg, I am a nineteen year old software engineer who loves to learn new things to help me advance in my programming.

 ▶️Currently Learning:
 - JavaScript/TypeScript